What Emma Is and Why You Need Her

 - At least 1 course with at least 7 students enrolled.

-- At least 7 students will submit at least 3 original papers each within the course (a paper must have at least 300 words, the combined word count of the papers must be at least 3,000 words per student).
+- At least 7 students will submit at least 3 original papers each within the course (a paper must have at least 300 words (English only), the combined word count of the papers must be at least 3,000 words per student).
 Emma will use these initial papers for self-training purposes only and will not verify the authorship of such papers.

 The self-training period will be over when the above criteria are met.
 From that point onwards, Emma will start verifying the authorship of all subsequent submissions made by these students.
 Verification of submissions made by each of the remaining students in the course will start once Emma completes her self-training period for each student.